4x1md/nikon_gps/docs/development_tests.md

 **CH1:** | GPS_TX (C2)
 **CH4:** | GPS_OUT

 This test shows that the real logic levels of the ORG1410-PM04 UART is 1.8V.
 According to the SN74LV1T126DBVR datasheet, it is not supposed to work with 1.8V input when powered with 5.0V.
-However, this test shows that it works well.
+This test shows that it works well, however, its performance can't be guaranteed.

 ### UART waveforms